mikkybang/LetsTalk/readme.md

 go run .
 ```
 Admin(You) need to generate login details to use web chat platform.
 Default admin email and password is admin@email.com and admin
+Users will login through generated email addresses and a password of the first name used to register (surname) with the first letter titled e.g Kaduru

 # Configuration